cwendorf/DEVISE/docs/man/compute_metrics.md

 ### Value

-A data frame identical to input, with additional columns:

-WidthThe width of the confidence interval (UL - LL).
+A data frame identical to input, with additional columns: Width: The width of the confidence interval (UL - LL).
-MoEThe margin of error (Width / 2).
-RelativeThe relative width of the interval (Width / abs(Estimate)).
+MoE: The margin of error (Width / 2).
+Relative: The relative width of the interval (Width / abs(Estimate)).
 Returns NA if Estimate is zero.

 ### Examples